-The current estimated return is a weighted estimate of the annual return that a diversified investor could earn, after fees and bad debts, but before tax, by lending to businesses seeking loans today.
+The projected return is an estimate of the annual return that a diversified investor could earn, after fees and bad debt but before tax, by lending to businesses through each of our lending options.

 Gross interest rate

-This is the gross interest rate, before fees and bad debt, that businesses pay to investors for the money they borrow over an annual period.
+This is the annual gross interest rate, before fees and bad debt, that businesses pay to investors for the money they borrow.

-- It compounds interest and therefore assumes re-investment
+- The projected return compounds interest and therefore assumes re-investment.

-- It does not include any amounts not lent to businesses
+- The projected return does not include any amounts not lent to businesses.

 - Past returns are not necessarily a guide to future returns, and by lending to businesses your capital is at risk.